World Cup 2022: Olivier Giroud goes from understudy to leading light as he equals France scoring record - NewsBreak

 Mbappe scores 2, France reaches knockout stage of World Cup

-Kylian Mbappe scored two goals and put defending champion France into the knockout stage of the World Cup with a 2-1 win over Denmark
+DOHA, Qatar — (AP) — Kylian Mbappe scored two goals and put defending champion France into the knockout stage of the World Cup with a 2-1 win over Denmark on Saturday.
+Mbappe gave his team the lead in the 61st minute and then scored the winner in the 86th with his right thigh as Les Bleus became the first team to advance to the round of 16.

+Saudi fans put on brave face after World Cup loss to Poland

+It was a home crowd for Saudi Arabia as it played Poland in its second match at the World Cup

 BBC